Wes Skiles: Awards

 Beneath The Sea recognized Skiles as their "Diver of the Year" for education in 1996.

 In 2004, Skiles was awarded the National Academy of Television Arts and Sciences Suncoast Regional Emmy Award for his work on the Water's Journey series.

 In 2009, he received the annual HDFEST Deffie Awards for best HD documentary and best cinematography for the Water's Journey series.
 The awards are given for "accomplishments in High-Definition Indie Filmmaking".

 In 2011, Skiles was posthumously awarded National Geographic's "Explorer of the Year" award, jointly with his longtime colleague and friend, Kenny Broad.

 Death

 Skiles died while on a dive off Boynton Beach, Florida, on July 21, 2010.
 He signaled to the other divers that he was ascending because his camera was out of memory.
 His body was found on the reef shortly after that.
 Attempts to revive him were unsuccessful and he was subsequently pronounced dead at a local hospital.
 An autopsy showed that Skiles had taken Ambien and Hydrocodone.

-Skiles is survived by his wife Terri, and their two children Nathan and Tessa Skiles.
+Skiles was survived by his wife, Terri, and their two children.

 On November 16, 2010, the State Parks division of the Florida Department of Environmental Protection renamed Peacock Springs Park in Skiles' honor.

-In 2016, Skiles' widow filed a lawsuit claiming that equipment malfunctioned causing his death, even though he was inexperienced on the rebreather he was using and ignored safety features that were functioning properly.
-The company was cleared of all charges on May 20, 2016 by a Palm Beach County jury.
+In 2016, Skiles' widow filed a lawsuit claiming that rebreather equipment malfunctioned causing his death.
+The manufacturer was cleared of wrongdoing on May 20, 2016, by a Palm Beach County jury.